jonrhall/swill-sdk/README.md

 ## CraftBeerPi3 compatibility

-Currently, Swill SDK only support [CraftBeerPi3 v3.0](https://github.com/Manuel83/craftbeerpi3/releases/tag/3.0) installations.
+Currently, Swill SDK only supports [CraftBeerPi3 v3.0](https://github.com/Manuel83/craftbeerpi3/releases/tag/3.0) installations.
 It is our belief that CraftBeerPi 3.0 is the best, most stable release of the app to date.

 ### Why?